Tankoa Yachts | About Classic Principles Of Contemporary Design

 For more visit: Heesen Yachts

-Boot Düsseldorf 2018 Set the Scene for Yacht Interior Design
+Boot Düsseldorf 2018 Set the Scene for Yacht Interior Excellence

 The new Azimut 55 interior encompasses the distinctive design with "couturier attitude".
 Salvagni Architetti is the interior design company that has a long-standing relationship with Azimut Yachts.
 The Rome-based Studio, inspired by Ancient Arts and influenced by the 20th Century Design Movements, redefines interior design standards.
 By adding eclectic minimalism to luxury yacht interiors, they are at the cutting edge of design trends of the changing yachting world with customers looking for a unique character in unconventional design solutions.